 What does the drug do?

 Inflammation in the brain and spinal cord is thought to contribute to MND progression.
 Studies on animals and humans have shown that Interleukin-2 (IL-2) can control a type of immune cell called a Regulatory T Cell (Treg).
-Tregs play a role in the immune system (fight diseases, infection and help control inflammation) but are dependent on IL-2 for survival and function.
-At low doses IL-2 has been shown in increase number of Treg cells and function in the blood.
+Tregs play a role in reducing excessive responses by the immune system and help control inflammation, but are dependent on IL-2 for survival and function.
+At low doses IL-2 has been shown in increase number of Treg cells and their activity in the blood.
+It is thought that IL-2 could help to reduce some of the inflammation that might drive the progression of the disease.

 Trial Outcome